Karl is a longtime freelancer who's passionate about music, art, and writing.

-Full Eclipse’s Survival II EP creates strong auditory imagery through the use of a wide variety of synth tones and timbres, powerful bass and passages of electric guitar that move between gentleness and a more soaring, triumphant feeling.
-There’s a interwoven tapestry of sound on Survival II that keeps my ears refreshed as I listen to the music.
+Full Eclipse’s Survival II EP creates strong auditory imagery through the use of a wide variety of synth tones and timbres, powerful bass, and passages of electric guitar that move between gentleness and a more soaring, triumphant feeling.
+There’s an interwoven tapestry of sound on Survival II that keeps my ears refreshed as I listen to the music.

 The guitar work is well-done on Survival II.
-There’s a delicacy and an ease to it on many of the tracks, using tones that make it shimmer and glide but in the more soloistic passages it is definitely allowed to soar and leap out in triumphant power.
+There’s a delicacy and an ease to it on many of the tracks, with tones that make it shimmer and glide, but in the more soloistic passages, it is definitely allowed to soar and leap out in triumphant power.
 Sometimes the guitar slides into the background and adds texture and sometimes it is strongly and clearly foregrounded.
 Either way, it works.

 I also want to talk about the bass on this EP.
 Full Eclipse has created music that throbs and pulses with deep washes of thick bass.
-It provides a solid foundation for the music over top of It and when combined with the drum sounds on the album, it creates a heartbeat that propels the music onward.
+It provides a solid foundation for the music over it and, when combined with the drum sounds on the album, it creates a heartbeat that propels the music onward.

-The first part of “No, More” is driven by a moving electric bass line and a throbbing, solid drumbeat.
-Soon it’s joined by a medium-high, round sounding synth plays a melody that is yearning and warm while bright chimes sparkle over the top.
+The first part of “No, More” is driven by a moving electric bassline and a throbbing, solid drumbeat.
+Soon it’s joined by a medium-high, round-sounding synth that plays a melody that is yearning and warm, while bright chimes sparkle over the top.
 The richness of this track’s sound appeals to me as that wandering melody flows along over the solid beat.
-Now there’s a break and gentle, caressing piano notes move in with just a frisson of minor key sound in them.
+Now there’s a break and gentle, caressing piano notes move in with just a frisson of minor-key sound in them.

 “Returners (feat.
 Gloom Influx)” has the siren call of an electric guitar with a voice that moves in distorted waves over a drifting background full of reverb.
 The guitar cries out in long drifting lines as a smooth, steady electric bass line and pulsing kick drum also move into the music.